jamiebones/consensys-phase3-submission/README.md

 ### Challenges

-* The project was initially intended to be deployed on Linea, but I noticed that some code that works on Polygon like how to query for events don't work on Linea.
 * The frontend is manually refreshed to get the updated changes in the blockchain
 * The frontend of the application is not artistically pleasing and more work need to be done in that regards.
 * The dapps is not yet production ready but it offered an opportunity to deep dive into Consensys ecosystem and tools.